LoganJFisher/TeXSend/README.md

 * :bug: Bugs:
   * No known bugs at this time! :smile:
 * :gem: Features:
-  * Support for other popular email services (Outlook -> Thunderbird [w/ this add-on](https://addons.thunderbird.net/en-US/thunderbird/addon/userchromejs-2/) -> Protonmail -> Yahoo Mail -> AOL Mail).
+  * Support for other popular email services (Outlook -> iCloud -> Thunderbird [w/ this add-on](https://addons.thunderbird.net/en-US/thunderbird/addon/userchromejs-2/) -> Protonmail -> Yahoo Mail -> AOL Mail).
     * Outlook as first priority.
     * Each email service would be an independent userscript, not all in one.
   * Add [TikZJax](https://github.com/kisonecat/tikzjax) support.